CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/03-delta-lake.md

     >**Note**: If the **Create** option is not pinned to the sidebar, you need to select the ellipsis (**...**) option first.

-1. There are various ways to ingest data, but in this exercise you’ll download a text file to your local computer (or lab VM if applicable) and then upload it to your lakehouse.
-Download the [data file](https://github.com/MicrosoftLearning/dp-data/raw/main/products.csv) from `https://github.com/MicrosoftLearning/dp-data/raw/main/products.csv`, saving it as *products.csv*.
+1. There are various ways to ingest data, but in this exercise you’ll download a text file to your local computer and then upload it to your lakehouse.
+Download the [data file](https://raw.githubusercontent.com/CSFCloudLabs/Fabric-Cloud-Lab/refs/heads/main/Allfiles/Labs/03/products.csv) from `https://raw.githubusercontent.com/CSFCloudLabs/Fabric-Cloud-Lab/refs/heads/main/Allfiles/Labs/03/products.csv`, saving it as *products.csv*.
 1. Return to the web browser tab containing your lakehouse, and in the Explorer pane, next to the **Files** folder, select the … menu.
 Create a **New subfolder** called *products*.
-1. In the … menu for the products folder, **upload** the *products.csv* file from your local computer (or lab VM if applicable).
+1. In the … menu for the products folder, **upload** the *products.csv* file from your local computer.
 1. After the file has been uploaded, select the **products** folder to verify that the file has been uploaded, as shown here:

     ![Screen picture of products.csv uploaded to the lakehouse.](Images/upload-products.jpg)